Illuminating the bulk-boundary correspondence of a non-Hermitian stub lattice with Majorana stars: Conclusion

 The three-band model $H(\beta)$ differs from the NH SSH model or its generalization in one important aspect, it does not possess a chiral symmetry so the Zak phase is not quantized to $0$ or $\pi$ (or fractions of $\pi$ such as $\pi/2$).
 It also differs from known examples of $\sqrt{\mathrm{TI}}$s, because its parent Hamiltonian, or more precisely its subblock $H_{saw}$, does not feature a quantized Zak phase and cannot be identified as a known topological insulator.
+Despite those differences, $H^2(\beta)$ can still be utilized to accurately characterize the NH band topology.
+This suggests that parent Hamiltonian is useful beyond traditional $\sqrt{\mathrm{TI}}$s.
 By representing the eigenvectors of $H(\beta)$ using Majorana stars, we find that at the transition, the Majorana star trajectories pass through the north or south pole, triggering a jump in the azimuthal winding number.
-We propose that the parity $P$ of the total azimuthal winding can serve as the invariant to characterize different gapped phases.
+We propose that the parity $P$ of the total azimuthal winding can serve as the gauge-independent invariant to characterize different gapped phases.
 Phases with odd parity have edge states.
 And it is impossible to go from an odd parity phase to an even parity phase without having the star trajectory crossing the poles.
 Using the invariant $P$, one can reliably predict the existence/absence of edge state from the bulk information of $H(\beta)$.
+Note that the parity does not give the total number of isolated edge states.

 A challenging open question is to formulate a rigorous proof of the bulk-edge relationship based on the Majorana stellar representation.
+Previous studies for Hermitian systems \cite{bruno2012,Liu14} have shown that the geometrical phases of MSs are closely related to the Zak phases of the system and the existence of edge states is associated with the nontrivial winding of MSs \cite{Mong11}.
+Generalizing the proof to non-Hermitian systems, including establishing the exact correspondence between $P$ and the appearance of topological edge states found here, is an open challenge left for future work.
 We speculate that for generic multiband NH systems, the Zak phases of the individual bands only provide partial topological data, while the Majorana stars contain the full information.
 Future work is required to fully understand the topological information contained in the quantum constellation and their experimental signatures in edge spectrum and quantum dynamics.
 We hope the analysis presented here can be extended to the topological characterizations of other multi-band models.